-- 1. The clinical scientist will oversee the sample handling.
-They will arrive at least 30minutes prior to the procedure and introduce themselves to the patient and radiology team.
-They will review potassium result from 2-3 days earlier and if the patient was hypokalaemic but started on supplements arrange an urgent U&E to exclude ongoing hypokalaemia.
-If the K remains <3.0mmol/L, the consultant endocrinologist should be urgently informed and the procedure cancelled. - 2.
-The clinical scientist will ensure requests on are on ICE and print out labels. - 3.
+- The clinical scientist/biochemistry team will oversee the sample handling.
+They will attend radiology on the morning of the procedure to be present for WHO checklist Check-in point.
+They should review potassium result from 2-3 days earlier and if the patient was hypokalaemic but started on supplements consider an urgent U&E to exclude ongoing hypokalaemia after discussion with the endocrinologist.
+If the K remains <3.0mmol/L on the morning of the procedure, the consultant endocrinologist should be urgently informed. - 2.
+The clinical scientist will ensure requests are ready from ICE/winpath with sample tubes labelled clearly ready. - 3.
 The clinical scientist should use a sampling work sheet which will accompany the samples to the lab.
-They will ensure that each one clearly identifies the patient and the site it was taken from.
-There will be 3 lithium heparin samples and 3 serum separating gel tubes which should be labelled as inferior vena cava, right adrenal vein and left adrenal vein. - 4.
-Day case nurses will prepare 250mcg synacthen in 500mLs 5% dextrose and infuse intravenously at a rate of 100mL/h.
+They will ensure that each one clearly identifies the patient and the site it was taken from. - 4.
+250mcg synacthen will be prepared for 500mLs 5% dextrose and infuse intravenously at a rate of 100mL/h.
 This will deliver an infusion of 50mcg synacthen per hour.
-It must be commenced 30 minutes prior to sampling and continued throughout the procedure.
-(This aims to minimise stress induced fluctuations in aldosterone, increase the gradient in cortisol between the adrenal vein and inferior vena cave in order to aid confirmation of successful catheterisation, and to maximise secretion of aldosterone to aid detection.) - 5.
+It will be commenced 30 minutes prior to sampling and continued throughout the procedure.
+This aims to minimise stress induced fluctuations in aldosterone, increase the gradient in cortisol between the adrenal vein and inferior vena cave in order to aid confirmation of successful catheterisation, and to maximise secretion of aldosterone to aid detection. - 5.
 The adrenal veins are catheterised under X-ray control via femoral vein access.
 Positioning of the catheter is assessed by venous angiograms before and after selective blood withdrawal.
 A sequential sample is taken for cortisol and aldosterone from left and right adrenal veins and inferior vena cava. - 6.
+A 5mL draw and discard should be performed if there is any drip used to keep the catheter patent.
+An 8-10mL blood draw minimum should be aimed for to ensure adequate sample for both the cortisol and renin/aldosterone samples. - 7.
 The clinical scientist will take all samples to the laboratory as soon as the procedure has been completed.
-Ideally samples should be centrifuged and frozen within 30 minutes but up to 4 hours is acceptable.
-They will need to oversee the labelling and processing within the laboratory (see worksheet). - 7.
-Following the procedure the patient must remain in the day case ward for observation for 2hours.
-They must not drive for 2 days so will need collecting from the hospital.
-There are no dressings that require further attention.
+Ideally samples should be centrifuged and frozen within 1 hour but up to 4 hours is acceptable.
+They will need to oversee the labelling and processing within the laboratory (see worksheet).
+If there is a delay of more than 1hr between sampling sites, samples already collected should be returned to the lab for processing.

-Title of Document: Adrenal Vein Sampling Q Pulse Reference N°: DS/CB/DCB/EN/22

-Authoriser: Peter Beresford
+Title of Document: Adrenal Vein Sampling Q Pulse Reference N°: DS/CB/DCB/EN/22 Authoriser: Peter Beresford